- info@mjrooney.co.uk

 Failing to secure a party wall agreement can lead to several consequences:

-- Legal Issues: You may be in breach of the Act, leading to potential legal action from your neighbours.
+- Legal Issues: You may be in breach of the Act, leading to potential legal action from adjoining owners

-- Structural Damage: Without a formal agreement, you risk causing damage to your neighbour's property, which can result in costly repairs and disputes.
+- Structural Damage: Without a formal agreement, there is an increased risk of damage to neighbouring properties, which can result in costly repairs and disputes

-- Project Delays: Disputes and legal challenges can significantly delay your basement, cellar or below-ground project, leading to increased costs and frustration.
+- Project Delays: Disputes and legal challenges can significantly delay your basement or below-ground project, increasing costs and disruption

-- Compensation Claims: Neighbours may claim compensation for damages or inconvenience caused by the work, adding to your financial burden.
+- Compensation Claims: Neighbours may seek compensation for damage or inconvenience caused by the works.